esphome/esphome-docs/components/wifi_now.rst

 ``wifi_now.inject``
 *****************

-An automation to inject a event into a binary_sensor aka calls the autormation trigger of a binary_sensor.
+An automation to inject an event into a binary_sensor, calls the automation trigger of a binary_sensor.

 This automation was created to avoid problems with timing of the multi click handling and to